kubernetes/enhancements/keps/sig-api-machinery/3716-admission-webhook-match-conditions/README.md

 We will test the edge cases mostly in integration tests and unit tests.

-Once the feature graduates to GA, a single E2E test covering hte single-match-condition cases outlined above will be added.
+Once the feature is default enabled in beta, a single E2E test covering hte single-match-condition cases outlined above will be added.

 ### Graduation Criteria